-The shared lane marking may be used to assist bicyclists on a roadway open to bicycle travel where no bicycle lane or paved shoulder exists or is feasible.
+The shared lane marking is an optional pavement marking for shared lane roadways.
+It may be used to assist bicyclists on a roadway open to bicycle travel where no bicycle lane or paved shoulder exists or is feasible.
 Shared lane markings shall be limited to roadways with a posted speed of 35 mph or less.
 They are not intended to be placed on every roadway without bicycle facilities or on shared use paths.
 Shared lane markings provide guidance to cyclists in their lateral positioning, especially on roadways with on-street parking or lanes that are too narrow to share side by side with a motor vehicle.
 They also help to discourage wrong way riding and encourage safer passing of bicyclists by motorists.